Background image

 number/integer

-The number/integer types allows the describing of various number formats through a combination of the type and format attribute, along with a number of attributes for validating the data, the spec should cover most use cases.
+The number/integer types allow the description of various number formats through a combination of the type and format attributes, along with a number of attributes for validating the data, the spec should cover most use cases.

 Available formats are: